lqb2/blog/_posts/2022/2022-04-19-inbox-zero-routine.md

 * all the tools and technologies i use are in service of my vision (which includes me, my communities, and the planet). if at any point, a tool feels like it's using me, a change is needed
 * i do not expect to "stay on top of my inbox." i will miss things. those things might be new connections, money, or other valuable things. i will lean into the truth that i cannot have it all. missing things is the cost i pay for not being controlled by my inbox.
-* just because i have added something to my task list, doesn't mean i will absolutely do it. i honor the truth that my inbox (and task list) will be untended to (and will get increasingly so) [on the day i die](https://www.proquest.com/openview/82dc6597af294ea4dd187e3e6aa1b2a6/1?pq-origsite=gscholar&cbl=47847){:target="_blank"}
+* just because i have added something to my task list, doesn't mean i will absolutely do it. i honor the truth that my inbox (and task list) will almost definitely be full [on the day i die](https://files.eric.ed.gov/fulltext/EJ957018.pdf){:target="_blank"}.